 From the above discussion, it is clear that both business and functional requirements form the foundation of effective business analysis.
 Business requirements explain the “why” and “what” of a project and the functional requirements explain the “How” of the project.

-The periodic review and benchmarking of the (developed) functional requirements with the business requirements ensures overall success of a project.
+The periodic review and benchmarking of the (developed) functional requirements with the business requirements ensure the overall success of a project.